icehawk/icehawk.github.io/Contents/docs/icehawk/request-information.md

 <hr class="blockspace">

-## Where to intantiate the object?
+## Where to instantiate the object?

 As shown in the [configuration section](@baseUrl@/docs/icehawk/configuration.html) you need to provide an instance of the `RequestInfo` class
 (or an implementation of the `ProvidesRequestInfo` interface) once in the `getRequestInfo()` method.
 IceHawk will then inject it to all subsequent objects.